markglibres/mbran-umbraco-components/src/MBran.Components.Test/README_SHOWCASE.txt

 		- Page (Doc type)
 			- compositions over inheritance
 			- consists of reusable components
-			- auto mapping of current page to component model
-			- auto routing of view paths
 		- Components
 			- with own model
 			- can have own logic
 			- with own template
 			- independent from page
+			- auto routing of view paths
+			- auto mapping of current page to component model (ModelsBuilder or any POCO)
 		- Document Types
 			- Composition
 				- starts with "_Has"